beeware/briefcase/README.rst

 Contributing
 ------------

-If you experience problems with Toga, `log them on GitHub
+If you experience problems with Briefcase, `log them on GitHub
 <https://github.com/beeware/briefcase/issues>`__.

-If you'd like to contribute to Toga development, our `contribution guide
+If you'd like to contribute to Briefcase development, our `contribution guide
 <https://briefcase.readthedocs.io/en/latest/how-to/contribute/index.html>`__
 details how to set up a development environment, and other requirements we have as part of our contribution process.